phrenotype/lambda/README.md

 # Lambda

 This is a libray for converting both named and annonymous php functions into lambda expressions.
-As such it can be curried and partially applied.
+This the allows them to be curried and partially applied.

 ## Install
 `composer require lambda/lambda`